 Vedic India had entrusted women with the role they were given by mother nature, to produce off-springs so that the human race survived.
-Vedic India also advised women to have a lot of children – ‘शत पुत्रबति भबः‘ (give birth to hundred children) was a blessing given to women by elders.
+Vedic India also advised women to have a lot of children – ‘शत पुत्रबति भबः‘ (give birth to a hundred children) was a blessing given to women by elders.
 This was because one other principle of Vedic India was

-‘Women should be taken care in their childhood by their father, in their youth by their husband and in their old age by their sons’.
+‘Women should be taken care of in their childhood by their father, in their youth by their husband and in their old age by their sons’.

 This blessing of women to have as many children as possible was to ensure their safety and well-being at all ages.
 In this aspect, in fact, Vedic India had entrusted boys (and not girls) with the responsibility to take care of their mothers.

 The question, however, that feminists often bring is by confining women to their homes and giving them the huge BURDEN to raise children, it was the men who wanted to enjoy life and all benefits of life.
 However, this is not true.
-The main idea was to ensure the survival of human race and to give the human race healthy new generations.
+The main idea was to ensure the survival of the human race and to give the human race healthy new generations.
 Vedic society was all the more protective of women and kept them in-house to protect them from being sinful.
-That way children learned the best possible behavior and became the best possible habitats of this world.
+That way children learned the best possible behaviour and became the best possible habitats of this world.

 If we look at today’s society, women with single or no child have no one to take care of them in older days.
 Feminist women often end up in a lonely life.
 Feminists, however, created another avenue for women to earn money on every divorce.
 But money can’t win anyone’s love and hence many of them may have money after several divorces but have no one to take care of them.

 So, in our modern system of late marriage, we are neither getting a strong generation of children, nor stable marriages (because people develop a lot of expectations before they marry).
-Vedic Indian society has created an immune system to all these social evils by organizing social customs according to the need of human race and not anyone’s right (no, not even in favor of men’s rights).
+Vedic Indian society has created an immune system to all these social evils by organizing social customs according to the need of human race and not anyone’s right (no, not even in favour of men’s rights).
 Thus, they had created a far more evolved and matured society.
-By upholding single person’s rights today, we are creating an increasingly fragmented society without any love, care, and social belongingness.
+By upholding a single person’s rights today, we are creating an increasingly fragmented society without any love, care, and social belongingness.
 Which is slowly and steadily decaying the society and eventually the human race.